 The language used is very deliberate in this stanza.
 The narrator uses the word shallow to describe his own words.
 I for one associate the word shallow with a grave and I don’t think this is a coincidence.
 He then uses the phrase “starved of breath”, another allusion to death, although he could just be out of breath from carrying a heavy instrument!
 Death was explicitly mentioned in the second stanza.
 Perhaps the organ itself is a metaphor for the narrator’s dad.
 A person who is clearly old and worn out but still has a sense of life in him as made clear by his sense of humor, he addresses his own eventual demise, not in a gloomy, but a humorous way.
 Much like the instrument, the old man can still strike a chord!

 About Simon Armitage

 Simon Armitage is a British poet who was born and raised in the county of Yorkshire.
-His local heritage and dialogue is often imbued into his poetry giving it a comical or personal feel.
+His local heritage and dialogue are often imbued into his poetry giving it a comical or personal feel.
 As well as poetry Armitage is a man of music and is often lauded as having a good ear for rhythm in his poetry.
 This is perhaps unsurprising as he also a songwriter for his own band.
-This raises the question as to whether Harmonium is autobiographical.
+This raises the question as to whether ‘Harmonium’ is autobiographical.